 Fold in toffee bits and nuts, if using.

-Cover and refrigerate the dough for 1 hour for the dough to firm up.
-Scoop the dough into a parchment-paper lined tray.
-I usually place the tray in the freezer, and once the cookies are frozen, I place them in ziplock bags to be baked whenever I want cookies.
+Scoop dough into 2-tablespoon balls and place on a parchment-paper lined tray.
+They can be placed right next to each other because they will be chilled before baking.
+I usually place the tray with the scooped cookies in the freezer, and once the cookies are frozen, I place them in ziplock bags to be baked whenever I feel like it.

 If you don’t want to freeze them, simply scoop the cookies and keep them in the fridge (covered) for at least another hour before baking, ideally overnight.
 The longer the chill, the richer the flavor and also better the texture and structure of the cookies.